jwMaxwell/jwMaxwell.github.io/VMC/README.md

 ### TODO:

+- Store new strings more efficiently
+- Add arrays
+- Add pointers
+- Add memory management for arrays and strings
 - Code clean up for vmc.js, asm.js, and intermediary.js
 - Create tests for the VMC, ASM, and intermediary
-- Create a tokenizer
-- Create a grammar and parser
 - Create a compiler, which use the tokenizer and parser
 - Implement the compiler in the web page
 - Add floating point numbers